-VICTORIA DRAKE, harpist, is a multi-faceted artist with a career that stretches the boundaries of music for the harp.
-Originally from Milwaukee, Wisconsin, she now lives in New York City where she works as a freelance musician.
+Victoria Drake, harpist, is a multi-faceted artist with a career that stretches the boundaries of music for the harp.
+Originally from Milwaukee, Wisconsin, she has built her career as a freelance musician in New York City.
 She has performed as concerto soloist with over a dozen notable orchestras in the New York area, many with repeat appearances, including the American Classical Orchestra, the Greenwich Symphony Orchestra, Philharmonia Virtuosi, the Concordia Orchestra, the Westfield Symphony, the Connecticut Orchestra at Harkness, and at the Vermont Mozart Festival.
-As recital soloist, she has appeared in series across the country, as well as in Israel and France.
+As recital soloist, she has appeared in series across the country, as well as in Israel, France, Australia and Hong Kong.

-Victoria has performed and recorded for many artists such as Tony Bennett, Lady Gaga, Victoria Clark, Audra McDonald, Dawn Upshaw, Luciano Pavarotti, Kathleen Battle, Dave Brubeck, Branford Marsalis, Paquito d’Rivera, Celine Dion, Mary J. Blige, Johnny Mathis, Barry Manilow, Luther Vandross and Aretha Franklin, and has toured Japan and Korea with the New York Pops Orchestra.
-She played in the orchestra for the Tony-winning Broadway show The Light in the Piazza at Lincoln Center.
-She was also in the Tony Award-winning revivals of 42nd Street and The King and I, as well as many performances of Rodgers and Hammerstein’s South Pacific, The Music Man, Ragtime, Peter Pan, and 1776.
-She can be heard on many film soundtracks, including The Light Between Oceans, Zoolander 2, Hail Caesar, The Secret Life of Walter Mitty, Moonrise Kingdom, Extremely Loud & Incredibly Close, True Grit, Julie & Julia, and Doubt, as well as the miniseries Mildred Pierce and Olive Kitteridge for HBO.
-Her edition of the Bach Cello Suites has recently been published by Gotham Harp Press.
-She performed some of her editions at the American Harp Society 50th Anniversary Harp Conference in New York City and at the 12th World Harp Congress in Sydney, Australia.
+Victoria has performed and recorded for many artists such as Tony Bennett & Lady Gaga, Victoria Clark, Audra McDonald, Dawn Upshaw, Kathleen Battle, Dave Brubeck, Branford Marsalis, Luther Vandross and Aretha Franklin, and has toured Japan and Korea with the New York Pops Orchestra.
+She played in the orchestra for the Tony-winning Broadway show The Light in the Piazza at Lincoln Center and was also in the Tony Award-winning revivals of 42nd Street and The King and I. She can be heard on many film soundtracks and commercial jingles.